 Can one word be rightly translated this way?
-Can a word that is not a pronoun be rightly translated into a pronoun as it is in the King James Version?
-How could the translators know when to change the noun into a pronoun?
+How could the translators know when to translate this word as a mortal being, and when the same word was to be changed to an immortal being?
 No one reading some of the English translations of the Bible would have any way of knowing that all these words are translations (or mistranslations) of only one word.
 Did the translators do so because they wanted to make a person be an "immortal being," and more than a "living creatures?"
 In almost one half of the times nehphesh is used in the Old Testament, even the King James translators could not translate it "soul."
-When the all-knowing God used just one word, why did the translators use many words and change it as they wished to from a noun to a pronoun?
-Did they think that for all the years from Adam unto Christ, God thought people could understand just one word, but now about forty words are needed to translate one word?
-If one word were all that was needed from Adam to the King James Version, why would God's one word not be enough today?
-Do the translators think they have improved the Hebrew Old Testament?
+When the all-knowing God used just one word, why did the translators use many words and change it as they wished to from a noun to pronouns, verbs, adjectives, adverbs, etc.?
+Did they think that for all the years from Adam unto Christ?
+God people could understand the one word God used, but now about forty words are needed to translate that one word?
+If one word were all that was needed from Adam unto the translation of the King James Version, why would God's one word not be enough today?
+Do the translators think they have improved the Hebrew Old Testament by changing the one word that God used into about thirty-five words and from a noun to about all parts of speech?
 The use of many words came when the Catholic Church brought in unconditional immortality, and they had to get it into the Bible.
 The Hebrew manuscripts still have just one word-nehphesh, which was the one word God inspired.
 Were the translators inspired to change it to many words?

-Nehphesh is translated soul far fewer times in the New American Standard Version and in most other translations, including the New King James Version, than it is in the King James Version.
+Nehphesh is translated soul far fewer times in the New American Standard Version, and in most other translations, including the New King James Version, than it is in the King James Version.
 Were they going as far as they dared to in correcting the King James Version?

-The way soul is understood and used today in English (an inter undying part of a person) makes putting the word soul in a translation for the English people today be a false and deliberately misleading translation; for it makes it where today's English reader cannot know what God said, and will understand only what the prejudiced outlook the translators wanted their readers to understand when the word soul is understood as it is used today.
-Without much study of Bible words, which most Bible reader will never do, they cannot know what God said to them when they read the word soul and will think that the outlook of the translator is the word of God, which seems to be somewhat prejudice.
-God's word has been deliberately replaced with the teaching of man [Matthew 15:9] in a way that will have more influence on our conception of what our nature is and the nature of all living beings than any other question.
+The way soul is understood and used today in English (an inter undying part of a person) makes putting the word soul in a translation for the English people today be a false and deliberately misleading translation, for it makes it where today's English reader cannot know what God said, and will understand only what the prejudiced outlook the translators wanted their readers to understand who they know would understand the word soul only as it is used today.
+Without much study of Bible words, which most Bible reader will never do, they cannot know what God said to them when they read the word soul, and they will think that the somewhat prejudice outlook of the translator is the word of God.
+God's word has been deliberately replaced with the teaching of man (Matthew 15:9) in a way that will have more influence on our conception of what our nature is and the nature of all living beings than any other question.